haacked/haacked.com/_posts/archived/2004-11-02-blogjet-and-rss-bandit-integration.aspx.markdown

 ---
 layout: post
-title: "BlogJet and RSS Bandit integration"
+title: BlogJet and RSS Bandit integration
 date: 2004-11-02 -0800
 comments: true
 disqus_identifier: 1548
 categories: []
+redirect_from: "/archive/2004/11/01/blogjet-and-rss-bandit-integration.aspx/"
 ---

 There is now a plug-in to use BlogJet to blog items from RSS Bandit.
 I haven't tested it yet, but if the plug-in doesn't do anything specific to RSS Bandit, it should be usable by any aggregator that supports the